Average Food Cost Percentage by Restaurant Type (2026)

 Burgers: 25-32%

-Ground chuck at $4.20/lb wholesale runs $2.10 of beef on an 8 oz pre-cook patty (yielding 6 oz cooked).
-Add bun ($0.40), cheese ($0.18), produce ($0.40), sauce ($0.10), Q-factor 7%, and fries side ($0.72).
-Typical burger cost: $4.10-4.30.
-At $14 menu price, that is 29-31% food cost.
+Ground chuck at $4.20/lb wholesale runs $2.10 of beef on an 8 oz pre-cook patty that yields 6 oz cooked.
+Add bun ($0.40), cheese ($0.18), produce ($0.40), sauce ($0.10), a 7% Q-factor, and a fries side ($0.72).
+Typical burger cost lands at $4.10-4.30.
+At a $14 menu price, you’re at 29-31% food cost.

 QSR / fast food: 28-32%